Duration: | 8 Hour(s) - 0 Minute(s) |

 Axum and Saint Maryam (Mary)

 Every first 7 days of the month in the Ethiopian calendar there is an early morning procession to honour Mary.
-The Tabot (replica of the Ark of the Covenant) is taken out of the Makdas (holy of holiest) and the procession find its way around the compound of the Maryam of Tsion Churches.
+The Tabot (replica of the Ark of the Covenant) is taken out of the Makdas (holy of holiest) and the procession finds its way around the compound of the Maryam of Tsion Churches.

 The Stelae of Axum